 62. Requirement to maintain certain smoke alarms

-(1) This regulation applies to an owner of a dwelling —

-(a) who is also an owner, in relation to the dwelling, within the meaning given in the Residential Tenancies Act 1987 section 3; or
+(1) This regulation applies to a person who is the lessor of a dwelling, within the meaning given in the Residential Tenancies Act 1987 section 3.

-(b) who makes the dwelling available for hire.

-(2) The owner must, to the extent practicable —
+(2) The lessor of a dwelling must, to the extent practicable —

 (a) ensure that each alarm installed in the dwelling is in working order; and